 - It’s on the heavier side at 31 lbs for the D model

 - It’s expensive compared to some other hardtail mountain bikes

 - It doesn’t come in a size XS

 - The frame triangle is smaller than it used to be, which will affect how much you can pack in your frame bag

-For a more in-depth review on the Santa Cruz Chameleon as a bikepacking bike, head over to bikepacking.com.
+For a more in-depth review of the updated 2022 Santa Cruz Chameleon as a bikepacking bike, head over to bikepacking.com.

 Ready To Buy Your Chameleon?